yuanhuachao/tensorRT_for_Bart/README.md

 # tensorRT_for_Bart
-Accurate inference of Bart with TensorRT
+Accelerate inference of Bart with TensorRT